1. What is Amazon Web Services in DevOps?

 Elastic Compute Cloud (EC2): Allows on-demand computing resources for hosting applications and essentially useful for unpredictable workloads

-Elastic Block Store (EBS): Storage volumes which is being attached to EC2 and allows the data lifespan of a single EC2
+Elastic Block Store (EBS): Storage volumes which are being attached to EC2 and allows the data lifespan of a single EC2

 Cloud Watch: It is used to monitor AWS resources and it allows administrators to view and collect keys required.